Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/1RP_AXI_GPIO_in_RP_Interface_INI/README.md

 </p>

 ## Create hierarchies for reconfigruable partition and static region
-In the DFX flow, a seperate hierarchy for reconfigurable partition is a must.
+In the DFX flow, a separate hierarchy for each reconfigurable partition is required.
 It is recommended to keep a hierarchy for static region whenever possible for easier floorplanning down the flow if needed.

 <p align="center">
   <img src="./images/static_rp_hierarchies.png?raw=true" alt="static_rp_hierarchy"/>
 </p>

 ## Create a block design container for reconfigurable partition RP1
 We need to create a new BD for reconfigurable module that contains all its sources.
-This is achieved using block design container feature in IPI.
+This is achieved using the block design container feature in IPI.
 For each reconfigurable module, a block design is created using BDC.

 `source create_rp1_bdc.tcl` rearranges the design into right hierarchies and creates a block design container "rp1rm1.bd" for the RP1 partition. rp1rm1.bd will be the first reconfigurable module for this partition.